 Matters Considered by the State Parole Authority

-Where an offender is sentenced to more than three years imprisonment, Section 135 of the Crimes (Administration of Sentences) Act 1999 prohibits the SPA from granting parole unless it is satisfied, on the balance of probabilities, that such a grant is ‘appropriate in the public interest’.
+Where an offender is sentenced to more than three years imprisonment, Section 135 of the Crimes (Administration of Sentences) Act 1999 (CSPA) prohibits the State Parole Authority from granting parole unless it is satisfied, on the balance of probabilities, that such a grant is ‘appropriate in the public interest’.

-Making that decision, the SPA must have regard to a range of matters including:
+Making that decision, the Authority must have regard to a range of matters including:

 (a) The need to protect the safety of the community,